 We are serious about science.
 The net proceeds of Cupid’s Undie Run is donated to the Children’s Tumor Foundation and specifically earmarked for research.

-Since we started in 2010, we have seen the number of NF drugs in clinical trial go from ZERO to TWENTY FIVE.
+Since we started in 2010, we have seen the number of NF drugs in clinical trial go from ZERO to SIXTEEN.
 Cupid’s is making waves in the NF world, and we couldn’t be happier.

 We treat Cupid’s like a giant family, and it means the world to us when we see a clinical trial reducing a tumor in a little boy, for the first time in his life.
 That’s why we’re doing this.
 That boy and his Mom believe in what we’re doing – and we’re grateful for their trust.